-There are plenty of places to visit when you road trip the Great Ocean Road, but if you’re looking to dodge the crowds and want to see some hidden gems beyond the 12 Apostles on the Great Ocean Road, you’ll need to get off the tourist trail and start exploring the wider area.
+There are plenty of places to visit on the Great Ocean Road, especially if you’re self-driving the whole route.
+But if you’re looking to dodge the crowds and want to see some hidden gems beyond the 12 Apostles on the Great Ocean Road, you’ll need to get off the tourist trail and start exploring the wider area.

 1. GREY RIVER ROAD, KENNETT RIVER